Sufetula (see): Ancient churches

-Among these several appear to have been cathedra.
-The so-called Church of Servus is believed to have been the Donatist cathedral of Sufetula, while the church of Bellator, was the Catholic and latter Orthodox cathedral.
+Among these, several appear to have been cathedra.
+The so-called Church of Servus is believed to have been the Donatist cathedral of Sufetula, while the church of Bellator was the Catholic, and later Orthodox, cathedral.
 The Basilica of Vitalis may have been the Arian Cathedral and dates from the 5th century.
-The remains at Sufetula are important as they indicate that the various sects within Christianity built and kept their own places of worship, not being taken over by successive regimes.
+The remains at Sufetula are important as they indicate that the various sects within Christianity built and kept their places of worship, not being taken over by successive regimes.